Skip to main content

 Read-onlyIdempotent

-Retrieve detailed information about an Advisor Recommendation, including impact, likelihood, remediation steps, and related knowledge base articles.
+Retrieve detailed information about a specific Advisor recommendation, including impact level, likelihood, remediation steps, and related knowledge base articles for issue resolution.

 Instructions